eclipse-ee4j/eclipselink-examples/moxy/social-binding/README.md

-EclipseLink Dynamic MOXy Flickr Example
+EclipseLink Social-Binding Example
 ---------------------------------------

-This example will demonstrate how to use MOXy's Dynamic JAXB features to work with public JSON and XML feeds, without having to create concrete Java classes.
+This example will demonstrate how to use EclipseLink MOXyto work with public JSON and XML feeds using a declarative binding approach.

 The following concepts are demonstrated:

 * Mapping to JSON and XML data without writing or generating concrete Java classes
 * Using multiple MOXy metadata files to modularize your metadata